 - Recommendation by at least two LDT Certified Instructors

 - Acceptance by Bruno Chikly, MD, DO

-- Agreement with the terms of this program as indicated by signed agreement
+- Agreement with the terms of this program as indicated by a signed agreement

 - Professional licensure as a manual therapist